IIYaBoiJonny/comp3613_asg1_JonathanDass/flaskmvc-main/readme.md

 Im sorry i deleted all ur stuff here, they were actually pretty helpful to get my bearings:

+Internship Platform
+An app for staff to shortlist students to internship opportunities (Employer) create internship position
+(Staff) Add student to an internship positions shortlist (Employer) accept/reject student from shortlist (Student) view shortlisted positions and employer response

 Employer Cmds:

   create                   Create an employer